 Finding words within words can be a useful memory technique.
 For example several, piece, measure, repair.

 Children often respond to a bit of history to our language.
 For example, knowing that silent letters used to be pronounced but lost their sounds due to the awkwardness of saying them makes learning more fun.
-Also ‘wh’ used to be spelt ‘hw’ and had a sound similar to what we still hear in the Welsh language today.
 Try saying words with silent letters, such as know, knot, knit with audible silent letters to support memory.

 Learn more about the monsters, their sounds and spellings in this video.